green-loan-portal/green-loan-portal.github.io/index.md

 Second, [download a copy of green-loan-portal](https://github.com/green-loan-portal/simple-green-loans).

-Third, cd into the app directory install the required libraries with:
+Third, 'cd' into the app directory and install the required libraries with:

 ```$ meteor npm install```